M66B/FairEmail/FAQ.md

 1. [Copy](https://www.deepl.com/pro-account/plan) the authentication key
 1. In the message composer tap on the faint translate button (文A), select *Configure* and paste the key

 You might want to read the [privacy policy](https://www.deepl.com/privacy/) of DeepL.

-This feature requires an internet connection and is not available in the Play store version.
+This feature requires an internet connection.

 <br />